nafas84/LibGdx-Skin/README.md

 - `Plant` 🌱

 These styles have visual icons/logos in the button texture, matching the name and theme.
+➡️ Important: When using any of these styles, set the button's width to 222 to preserve the correct visual shape and alignment.

 ### ✅ Labels
 This skin provides **4 font styles** usable via `LabelStyle`: